 -

-Are there any restrictions on the export of renewable energy, local content obligations or domestic supply obligations?
-What are the impacts (either actual or expected) of the implementation of the Net Zero Industry Act (EU) Regulation 2024/1735?
+Are there any restrictions on the import or export of renewable energy, local content obligations or domestic supply obligations?
+What are the impacts (either actual or expected) in your jurisdiction of the implementation of the Net Zero Industry Act (EU) Regulation 2024/1735 or the “foreign entity of concern” regulations in the U.S.?

 There are no specific restrictions relating to local content obligations or domestic supply obligations in New Zealand.
 However, if any of the conditions of an OIO consent for the investment (in the event consent is required under the OIA) requires the creation of new jobs in New Zealand, that condition would need to be complied with.

-The impacts of the Net Zero Industry Act (UE) Regulation 2024/1735 (“EU Regulations”) are uncertain for New Zealand, although they are unlikely to have a direct impact on the build out of new generation in New Zealand.
-The Ministry of Foreign Affairs and Trade has stated that, in respect of the EU Regulations, an increase in subsidy levels for European producers in sectors deemed critical to the green transition risks undermining the competitiveness for New Zealand and other foreign exporters without similar government support.
+The exact impacts of the Net Zero Industry Act (EU) Regulation 2024/1735 (“EU Regulations”) are unclear for New Zealand, although they are not likely to have a direct impact on the build out of new generation in New Zealand.
+The Ministry of Foreign Affairs and Trade has however stated that, in respect of the EU Regulations, an increase in subsidy levels for European producers in sectors deemed critical to the green transition may risk undermining the competitiveness for New Zealand and other foreign exporters without similar government support.

 -

-Has deployment of renewables been impacted in the last year by any non-country specific factors: For example, financing costs, supply chain or taxes or subsidies (e.g. the US's Inflation Reduction Act)?
+How has deployment of renewables been impacted in the last year by geopolitical uncertainties and other non-country specific factors: For example, the conflict in the Middle East, financing costs, changing tariff regimes, supply chain or taxes or subsidies (e.g. the impact of the One, Big, Beautiful Bill on the tax credits and other incentives created by the Inflation Reduction Act in the U.S.)?

 New Zealand developers typically source key project components from overseas and developers are, therefore, exposed to many of the same cost pressures faced by developers in other countries.
-Inflation and supply chain issues in recent years have had an impact on construction costs, and it remains to be seen what impact new US tariffs will have.
+Inflation and supply chain issues in recent years have had an impact on construction costs in New Zealand and geopolitical uncertainties always have the potential to add to such pressures.

-Many other countries in the Asia-Pacific region are supporting a significant build out of renewable energy projects, which is relevant to New Zealand developers in terms of their supply chain and the availability of project components.
+Many other countries in the Asia-Pacific region are supporting a significant build out of renewable energy projects, which is relevant to New Zealand developers in terms of potential supply chain constraints and the availability of key project components.
 We understand that transformers in particular have a long lead time for import into New Zealand.

 -